Lake Starnberg: Overview

 Hikers and cyclists can circumnavigate the lake using a path approximately 49 km long.
 Access to the lake shore is not possible everywhere, since it is mostly private property.
 Passenger ferries and excursion ships have operated on the lake since 1851.
 Today they are operated by the Bayerische Seenschifffahrt company, using modern diesel-engined ships.

-Name
+Etymology

 The earliest surviving mention of the lake, as Uuirmseo, is in an 818 document referring to Holzhausen, now part of Münsing.
 This name became Wirmsee, already recorded during the reign of the Holy Roman Emperor Louis the Bavarian (1314–1347).
 This name is derived from the Wirm, now spelt Würm, the only river which flows out of the lake, at Starnberg; in the 19th century, the spellings were changed to Würm and Würmsee.

 In the late 19th century, a railway connection between Munich and Starnberg made the lake an accessible destination for trips from the city.
 Trains departed from a wing of the Munich Central Station which was known as the 'Starnberg branch station' (Starnberger Flügelbahnhof) and the lake came increasingly to be known as Lake Starnberg; its name was finally officially changed in 1962.